- Install Ops Manager >

 For more information, see UNIX ulimit Settings in the MongoDB manual.

-Choosing a Storage Engine for the Backing Databases¶
+Choosing a Storage Engine for Application and Backup Databases¶

 MongoDB provides both the MMAPv1 and WiredTiger storage engines.
 The Ops Manager Application and Backup Database schemas have been designed to achieve maximum performance on MMAPv1.
-Therefore, while WiredTiger outperforms MMAPv1 on typical workloads, we recommend MMAPv1 for the unique Ops Manager workload.
+Therefore, while WiredTiger outperforms MMAPv1 on typical workloads, MMAPv1 performs best given the unique Ops Manager workload.

 The MMAPv1 engine also minimizes storage in the Backup Database’s blockstore, as all the blocks are already compressed and padding is disabled.
 There is typically no further storage benefit to be gained by taking advantage of WiredTiger compression.